Can the Low Redshift Lyman Alpha Forest Constrain AGN Feedback Models?: Fixing the nuisance parameter

 \section{Fixing the nuisance parameter $\Gamma_{\rm HI}$}

 The statistical properties of the IGM, such as the mean flux of the \lya~forest, the flux power spectrum, $b - N_{\rm HI}$ distribution or column density distribution, are important tools for understanding the IGM.
 These properties depend not only on the temperature-density distribution of the gas in the simulation but also on the $\Gamma_{\rm HI}$ sourced by the UV background.
 To disentangle the impact of the physical properties of the simulated gas distribution from the impact of the UV background, it is necessary to fix the $\Gamma_{\rm HI}$.
 This is why it is common practice to consider $\Gamma_{\rm HI}$ as a nuisance parameter and fit for it when analyzing simulated \lya~forest data.
 To set the value of $\Gamma_{\rm HI}$, simulations must match one or more of the statistical properties of the observed IGM.
 For example, in high-redshift IGM studies, researchers often use the mean flux in the \lya~forest as a reference.
-In this work, we have chosen to use density of \lya~lines defined as the number of \lya~lines per unit redshift interval (${\rm dN/dz}$) as our reference statistic for determining the value of $\Gamma_{\rm HI}$.
-The range of column densities are chosen to be in between $12< \log \, N_{\rm HI} \,\,({\rm cm}^{-2}) < 14.5$ for calculating ${\rm dN/dz}$.
+In low-redshifts \citet{Viel17} used H~{\sc i}~column density distribution (CDD; defined in Eq.~\ref{eq.cdd}) to tune the $\Gamma_{\rm HI}$.
+In this work, we have chosen to use the density of \lya~lines defined as the number of \lya~lines per unit redshift interval (${\rm dN/dz}$) as our reference statistic for determining the value of $\Gamma_{\rm HI}$.
+The range of column densities is chosen to be in between $12< \log \, N_{\rm HI} \,\,({\rm cm}^{-2}) < 14.5$ for calculating ${\rm dN/dz}$.
 Matching ${\rm dN/dz}$ is similar to the approach of matching the mean flux or effective \lya~optical depth that is commonly used at higher redshifts ($z>2$).
 We have chosen not to use the mean flux as a reference because at low redshifts ($z<0.5$), the normalized mean flux in the \lya~forest is very close to unity, and hence uncertainties in the placement of the continuum can have a large impact on its measurement.

 To determine the value of $\Gamma_{\rm HI}$ in both simulations, we first obtained the ${\rm dN/dz}$ value from observations.
 To do this, we fit Voigt profiles to the \lya~forest in 34 quasar spectra in the redshift range of $0.06<z<0.16$ from the dataset of \citet{Danforth14} having median S/N $\geq 10$ per resolution element.
 We chose the region of \lya~forest in each spectrum to lie in the rest-wavelength range 1050-1180 \AA~ to avoid contamination by Ly$\beta$ lines and to remove the quasar's line-of-sight proximity zone region.
 Our VPfit code identifies 369 lines in the column density range $12< \log \, N_{\rm HI}\,\, ({\rm cm}^{-2})\, < 14.5$ over the total \lya~redshift path $\Delta z = 1.792$\footnote{The redshift path is obtained by summing the total redshift covered by the \lya~forest removing the regions where intervening metals and the metals from Milky-Way ISM are present.} covered by the data in the aforementioned redshift range.
 This gives us the number density of \lya~lines ${\rm dN/dz} =205.9$.
 Using the simulations, we created a large number ($\approx 3500$) of forward modeled \lya~forest spectra for different values of $\Gamma_{\rm HI}$ (from $5\times 10^{-15}$ to $2\times 10^{-13}$ s$^{-1}$) following the procedure described in the previous section.
 We then fit these skewers with the same automated VPfit code, storing the values of \nhi~and $b$ for each \lya~line and determining the ${\rm dN/dz}$ for each $\Gamma_{\rm HI}$.